danyx23/elm-from-scratch/03 Functions and types.md

 -- fn(a, b, c)
 ```

-If `a` should now be another function application of a function `fn2` with argument `x`, we can't write this:
+If `a` should now be another function application of a function `fn2` with argument `x`, we *can't* write this:

 ```Elm
 fn fn2 x b c

 -- python equivalent:
 -- fn(fn2, x, b, c)
 ```
-because Elm would think we want to call function fn with 4 arguments: the first one being the function `fn`, then `x`, `b` and `c`.
-Functions are "first class citizens" in Elm, i.e. they are just another kind of value and can be passed in parameters if you like (we will later see how powerful this can be).
+because Elm would think we want to call function `fn` with 4 arguments: the first one being the function `fn2`, then `x`, `b` and `c`.
+Functions are "first class citizens" in Elm, i.e. they are just another kind of value and can be passed as parameters if you like (we will later see how powerful this can be).
 But in this case, this is not what we intended.

 Instead we have to use parenthesis to tell Elm "evaluate the content inside these parenthesis first, then use it as a single argument"
 ```Elm